AllocZero/EfficientDynamoDb/website/docs/dev_guide/low-level.md

 ### Accessing values

-To understand what exact type is stored inside `AttributeValue` instance, the `Type` property can be used.
+To understand what exact type is stored inside an `AttributeValue` instance, the `Type` property can be used.
 To retrieve the underlying value itself, use one of the `As` methods.

 For example, a numeric value can be accessed in a couple of ways: